KEY AREAS OF FOCUS:

-In the House and in the Senate, the Democrat leadership does not support Senator Bernie Sanders "Medicare for All."
-Nancy Pelosi has been nice about it, especially with the Squad, but she does not have anything to do with any bill that doesn't Obamacare revisited.
+In the House and in the Senate, the Democrat leadership does not really want anything to do with "Medicare for All."
+Nancy Pelosi has been polite to Pramila about it, especially with the Squad on her back, but she loves Obamacare.
+So much so, that when this Bill was heard, Nancy hand picked the speakers.
+She does not want to have anything to do with any bill that isn't Obamacare revisited.

-Senator Chuck Schumer is quoted as saying, "We want more people covered, everyone covered; we want better healthcare at a lower cost.
+Senator Chuck Schumer feels the same way.
+He is quoted as saying, "We want more people covered, everyone covered; we want better healthcare at a lower cost.
 People have different views as to how to get there.
 Many are for Medicare for All; some are for Medicare buy-in, some are Medicare over 55, some are Medicaid buy-in, some is a public option," Schumer added.
 "I'm going to support a plan that can pass, and that can provide the best, cheapest healthcare for all Americans."
 We agree with Senator Chuck Schumer!
-And, by the way, revising Obamacare will NOT pass the Senate.
+And, by the way, revising Obamacare will NOT pass a Senate that has enough Republican votes to kill it, as this one does.

 The Republicans also believe in private enterprise.
 Republicans believe in both the health provider community and in the health insurer community.
 We are talking about 1/6th of our economy, our largest employer.
 If the Democrat leadership and the Republican leadership could agree to support a bill that would be flexible on the role of private insurance carriers in order to champion the need for substantive improvement in the health and well being of the American people, we might have a chance.